joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/15/opinion/letters/violence-threats-republicans.html?searchResultPosition=4

 **British Police Declare Taxi Explosion Outside Hospital a Terrorist Act**\
-`The police said they determined a blast in a taxi outside a Liverpool, England, women’s hospital was caused by an “improvised explosive device” assumed to have been built by the passenger, who was killed.
-Four men were arrested in association with the attack.`\
+`The police determined that a blast in a taxi outside of a hospital in Liverpool, England, was caused by an “improvised explosive device.”
+The passenger was killed, and four men were arrested.`\
 https://nytimes.com/video/world/europe/100000008076919/liverpool-explosion-taxi-terrorist-act.html?searchResultPosition=5

 **These Afghan Students Found Refuge in Iraq**\